ajs-voices/once-upon-a-dream/scenes/064-my-family-versus-your-family.md

 "Yes, sir.
 It's a surprise."
 I said and hugged both my fathers.
 I added.
 "We have other guests this afternoon too."

-Baboo looked at me with a great big smile and headed for the kitchen with Zane.
+Babbo looked at me with a great big smile and headed for the kitchen with Zane.
 I waved a hand for my father to go first and he looked at me with the 'you are in trouble' look.
 He didn't know the half of it.
 He stepped through the door and turned on his heel holding a finger up to scold me.  "¿Qué crees que estás haciendo?"

 But it was Mr. Kennedy who spoke up.
 "Leave the boy alone, Dorian.
 There is absolutely no reason for you to hide in the presense of family."